 I am sure that there are a gagillion other new Eponyms verbs for internet marketing, if you know of any I missed, make sure to leave a comment with your favorite!

 Incoming search terms:

-- verbs for marketing
+- entrepreneur action verbs

-- list of marketing verbs
+- list of action verbs for marketers

-- verbs for online marketing
+- list of action verbs for marketing